Arbind007/check_your_cpu_health/README.md

 Clone your file to your local machine

-Run the command in the terminal = chmod +x one.py
+Run the command in the terminal = chmod +x one.py (To give permission to the file to make it executable)

 To run the file= ./one.py